EL20202/xenons-triblader-mod/README.md

 ## **Main Features:**
 1. Fully playable triblader class, with a full set of 92 new combat arts to discover
 2. Triblader PVP arena cups
-3. Post-DLC story content (largely imcomplete)
+3. Post-DLC story content (largely incomplete)

 ## **How to Play:**